vinitkantrod/dataStructurePrep/src/main/java/org/vinit/designpatterns/creational/factory/README.md

 ### Example
 Create account at bank.
-Accounts could be of 3 types (PersonalAcc, BusinessAcc, CheckingAcc) Accounts could be open at local branch or foreign branch
+Accounts could be of 3 types (PersonalAcc, BusinessAcc) Accounts could be open at local branch or foreign branch

 ### Discussion